-Deer are often blamed for being carriers of Lyme disease, infecting the ticks who feed on them, who then jump on to human hosts.
-But mice are among the most effective carriers of the Lyme bacterium, infecting 95 percent of the deer ticks who feed on them, making mice responsible for most of the Lyme disease spread in the Northeast.
+Deer are often blamed for being carriers of Lyme disease, but mice are among the most effective carriers of the Lyme bacterium, infecting 95 percent of the ticks who feed on them, making mice responsible for most of the Lyme disease spread in the Northeast.
 One mouse can carry up to 100 deer ticks on their face and body and then bring those ticks around and even into your home.

 We have found in our practice Oregano Oil is a great first line of prevention as well as treatment.